 Conservative MP Ian Liddell-Grainger, who represents Bridgwater and West Somerset, was blowing a gasket when contacted about it by BBC News: “I will tell him what I bloody well think of him – he should go, he should walk.
 I’m livid.
 This little git has never even been on the telephone to me.
 When I find out where he is, I will give it to him.
 He has not told the local MPs, the local council or the local press where he is going to be.
 He’s a coward.”

-This failure to even contact the democratically elected MP of that constituency is typical of the fascist goose-stepping jackboot of this global corporatist takeover.
+This failure to even contact the democratically elected MP of that constituency is typical of the fascist goose-stepping jackboots of this global corporatist takeover.
 Because even if you believe that all the recent stormy weather is an act of God – rather than an act of HAARP – there is one inescapable smoking gun.
 You don’t have to be a conspiracy theorist, because it’s all on record in the form of government consultations and EU Directives, to realise that the flooding of the Somerset Levels has been largely caused by a deliberate run-down of the necessary maintenance to drainage infrastructure which is required for geo-engineered land.
+They call it “managed decline”.

 What will happen next is that the carpet baggers will move into the Levels to buy up the land at rock bottom fire-sale prices, which is all the farmers will be able to charge now that the land has been contaminated from overflowing sewerage and their farms are virtually uninsurable.
 The carpet baggers will probably make a killing in selling that land on to the frackers, as it stands over a huge shale gas field which they’ve been slavering over for some time.
 [Edit added 12 Feb 14: Greenpeace has confirmed that licences are being offered to frackers on land in the Somerset levels that is currently under deep flood water].